terraindesign/nodered-shellypro3em-historian/README.md

-# ShellyPro3EM Historian (Node-RED Subflow)
+# ShellyPro3EM Historian (Node-RED)

-This is a Node Red script which polls a remote ShellyPro3EM device via MQTT RPC (EMData.GetData / EMData.GetRecords) and writes the history to InfluxDB.
+This is a Node-RED script which polls a remote ShellyPro3EM device via MQTT RPC (EMData.GetData / EMData.GetRecords) and writes the history to InfluxDB.

 The flow auto-primes (polls) the earliest available data when DB empty or when requests fall outside the device’s stored window.
 State is auto-on at deploy.
 Manual prime is supported (for debugging).